 1. KEEP YOUR PLANTS WARM-BUT NOT TOO WARM

 Many plants are extremely sensitive to cold air.
-The #1 step to helping your indoor plants survive the cool months is to make sure they are protected for the cold air.
-You can partly solve this by sealing up your windows and insulating your doors of your home.
+The #1 step to helping your indoor plants survive the cooler months is to make sure they are protected from the cold air.
+You can partly solve this by sealing up your windows and insulating the doors of your home.
 Also, if you keep plants next to outside doors or leaky windowsills during the warmer months, make sure you move them to other rooms where they won’t get shocked by the cold air.

 2. REDUCE YOUR WATERING

 Even though they are inside, the majority of houseplants go dormant in the fall and winter months.
 When they are dormant, they don’t need as much water (or fertilizer).
 Follow standard watering advice, and only water if the soil is dry an inch or two below the surface.
 You want to make sure your plants don’t stay sitting in water because that can lead to root rot, fungus, mold, and a host of other issues.
 If you see yellow leaves or moldy soil, then you’ll know you need to reduce your watering frequency.

 Low humidity in the cold months isn’t just a problem for people-it’s a problem for plants, too.
 Plants enjoy humidity levels around 50%, so keep your humidifier running if you have one.
 If you don’t, try clustering your plants together in the most humid rooms of your home (typically the bathrooms or kitchen), or placing them on top of a large tray or baking sheet filled with water.
 (You just have to make sure the pots don’t touch the water, so place some stones in the water and put the plants on top.)